iestyn-lewis/4by8/index.md

 Please contact me:  <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>

 The latest firmware version is 1.00.
 To determine your device's firmware version, unplug your 4by8 and plug it back in again.
-Immediately after the CZPL "splash" appears, your firmware version will be displayed.
+Immediately after the 4by8 "splash" appears, your firmware version will be displayed.
 If you would like to upgrade your firmware, please contact me for directions.

 ### Firmware Version History